 "Sobering... but Javid has plenty of fun along the way." - Daily Mail

-Second series of the health magazine show presented by Michael Mosley, Chris van Tulleken, Gabriel Weston and Saleyha Ahsan examining the science behind the headlines.
-I directed the main experiments in episodes one and two - "The Big Vitamin D experiment" and "The Big Blood Pressure Experiment" - as well an item about the housework which was featured as the lead item in episode three and publicised in this article by Michael Mosley.
-The series was watched by an audience of up to 3.4 million (live+7) and was winner of the 2015 Banff World Media Festival Rockie Awards for best lifestyle programme.
+Health magazine show presented by Michael Mosley, Chris van Tulleken, Gabriel Weston and Saleyha Ahsan examining the science behind the headlines.
+It was watched by an audience of up to 3.4 million and was winner of the 2015 Banff World Media Festival Rockie Awards.

-Health series presented by Michael Mosley, Chris van Tulleken, Gabriel Weston and Saleyha Ahsan examining the science behind the headlines.
-The series was watched by an audience of up to 3.8 million (live+7).
+Health magazine show presented by Michael Mosley, Chris van Tulleken, Gabriel Weston and Saleyha Ahsan examining the science behind the headlines.
+The series was watched by an audience of up to 3.8 million.

 Popular magazine show covering the people, places and stories making news in the British countryside.
 The series was watched by an audience of up to 8.0 million.
-It was the 2011 TRIC Award Winner for best TV / Arts Documentary.
+It was the 2011 TRIC Award Winner.